eleniKougiou/Data-mining-project/README.md

 type of variables, dropping unnecessary columns and using one-hot encoding technique.

 The selected model is a combination of neural networks, MLPRegressor and MLPClassifier, with the help of a VotingRegressor.
-Finding the optimal parameters for the above models helped the GridSearchCV.
+GridSearchCV helped to find the optimal parameters for the above models.